Eric Martin (American singer): Tak Matsumoto Group

 Later in 2002, Martin was contacted by Tak Matsumoto.
 Tak's band, B'z, has sold over 80 million records and held onto success for over 20 years in Japan.
-Tak decided to put together a rock band called Tak Matsumoto Group, or TMG, with his favorite players; this would include Eric on vocals, Jack Blades (Night Ranger/Damn Yankees) on bass, and Chris Frasier (Steve Vai/Edgar Winter/Eddie Money) on drums, and, of course, himself on guitar.
+Tak decided to put together a rock band called Tak Matsumoto Group, or TMG, with his favorite players; this would include Martin on vocals, Jack Blades (Night Ranger/Damn Yankees) on bass, and himself on guitar.
 They spent four months writing and recording an album in Los Angeles, did a 10-day promotional tour in Japan, quickly followed by a Platinum album, and a 20-city sold-out tour from July to September, ending at the Budokan.
+The Japanese tour for TMG saw the inclusion of Mr. Big's "To Be with You" in the setlist.

 TMG was among the top five bands on melodicrock.com during that time, but the band no longer pursued tours beyond Japan.

 During the same year TMG was in the works, Eric and Denise were also expecting twin boys by December.
-In light of this, Eric decided to lie low for the next couple of years.
+In light of this, Martin decided to lie low for the next couple of years.

+On March 8, 2024, the band announced its reformation, with a second album and a nationwide tour across Japan in the works.
+This ultimately led to the album TMG II, released on September 18, 2024, and the tour TMG Live 2024: Still Dodging the Bullet, which started September 19.